DALL-E/Every illustration.

 Don't have an account?
 Sign up!

-Morgan Lewis almost 2 years ago
+Morgan Lewis about 2 years ago

 love a good takedown of a total sellout !

-Craig Gordon almost 2 years ago
+Craig Gordon about 2 years ago

 totally agree with your analysis of book..although haven't read it and was on my list to read after reading yours and few other reviews especially LA times one I have decided to read Number Go Up by bloomberg reporter Zele Faux....might be good recommendation to your readers.
 Thanks for the honest take

-Ben Springwater almost 2 years ago
+Ben Springwater about 2 years ago

 @cg "I agree with your book review even though I didn't read the book."
 Um...

-Anne Amoury almost 2 years ago
+Anne Amoury about 2 years ago

 I was about to buy this book yesterday at the airport.
 But after thumbing through the pages filled with italicized convo’s or journal entries or whatever they were, I returned it to the shelf.
 Seemed awfully lazy for a book that should be packed with insight and analysis.
 Talk about a lost opportunity to enlighten readers about the impossibly complicated, bizarre crypto universe.